 When we talk in rounds, we know that we will have our turn to talk.
 We don’t have to sit in a discussion wondering how to get our contribution heard, and how to get a turn.
 We can prepare – to some extent – what we are going to say.
 We can relax and know that we will be heard.

-b.
-How rounds support for everyone to listen
+How rounds in sociocracy support everyone to listen

-In debate style, everybody loses.
+In debate style or “natural flow“, everybody loses.
 We all lose valuable information which could be contributed.
 Because someone is less likely to speak up in a heated discussion does not mean their contribution is less valuable.
 If we choose to skip rounds, we lose out on valuable information.

-When people start out learning about rounds, their first judgment is often that rounds will be lengthy and not time efficient.
+When people start out learning about rounds in sociocracy, their first judgment is often that rounds will be lengthy and not time efficient.
 It takes a bit of practice and experience to see how the opposite is true.
 There are several ways in which rounds support effectiveness and efficiency.

 - In debate style, people feel compelled to re-state their contribution so they can be sure they can be heard.
 Rounds slow down conversations just enough so every contribution can be taken in and valued.
 That also means it typically does not have to be repeated.
 We all have been in discussions where the same thing was said by the same person multiple times.
 Rounds reduce the amount of redundancy because we can be sure we hear it the first time.
 In the end, we will save time.